 From the beginning, the Florida Chamber of Commerce has looked to the Center for Disease Control and Prevention (“CDC”) for the most accurate and up-to-date facts concerning COVID-19 precautions.
 The CDC has a website devoted to preventative measures for individuals and businesses, which can be found here.
 The CDC has consistently said that the best way to prevent this illness is to avoid being exposed.

-Many local governments have instituted a variety of ordinances concerning the wearing of masks for both individuals and businesses.
-The Florida Chamber of Commerce has compiled the ordinances we know about in the following table.
+Many local governments have instituted a variety of mask ordinances for both individuals and businesses.
+The Florida Chamber of Commerce is continually updating the following table tracking local mask orders.
 If you are aware of more ordinances, please contact us at 850.521.1200.

 In many cases, the mask ordinances have been ordered by the county government and control for the entire county.
 In other cases, the county ordinance sets the regulatory floor which cities within the county may exceed.
 Those emergency orders are listed as well.